visgl/deck.gl/docs/get-started/using-with-map.md

 - [CARTO free basemaps](https://carto.com/basemaps) for non commercial applications.
 Checkout [this guide](/docs/api-reference/carto/basemap.md) to start using it.

+### Hosting your own basemap service

-Or if you use another tile source (for example, if you host your own map tiles), you will need a custom Mapbox GL style that points to your own [vector tile source](https://www.mapbox.com/mapbox-gl-js/style-spec/), this custom style must match the schema of your tile source.
+If you host your own map tiles, you will need a custom Mapbox GL style that points to your own [vector tile source](https://www.mapbox.com/mapbox-gl-js/style-spec/), this custom style must match the schema of your tile source.

 Open source tile schemas include: